 The Electronic Flight Bag (EFB) is an electronic storage and display system designed to replace traditional paper products in the cockpit.
-EFB devices can also store and display a variety of aviation data or perform calculations such as performance and weight and balance considerations.
+EFB devices can also store and display a variety of aviation data or perform calculations such as performance and weight and balance.

-The use of an EFB introduces a wide variety of hazards and risk that must be carefully managed.
+The use of an EFB introduces a wide variety of hazards and risks which if identified and carefully mitigated can significantly improve the operation.

-Contrary to common perception, the application process for use of a Class 3 EFB on M-Registered aircraft is considerably simpler than a Class 1 EFB and requires less supporting documentation.
-The IOMAR encourages operators to take advantage of the full functionality of Class 3 EFBs where possible.
+Contrary to common perception, the application process for use of integrated Class 3 EFB's on M-Registered aircraft is considerably simpler than most applicants initially thought, requiring significantly less evaluation than Class 1 EFB's.
+The IOMAR fully encourage the use of flight crews taking advantage of the full functionality of Class 3 EFB's wherever possible.

 An EFB is defined as: